troperville

 • Aragorn, Elrond, and Arwen have a level-1 skill ("athelas") which heals the allied heroes nearby

-• One of the magical powers granted to a Good general allows to heal allied units in a small area
+• One of the magical powers granted to a Good general allows to heal allied units in a small area.

 • Million Mook March: When the Orcs march toward Helm's Deep and Minas Tirith.

 • No Campaign for the Wicked: Totally averted.
-BFME and BFMEII both have an "Evil" campaign, and the only campaign of The Rise of the Witch-king is centered on an Evil faction.
+BFME and BFMEII both have an "Evil" campaign, and the only campaign of The Rise of the Witch-King is centered on an Evil faction.

-• No Canon for the Wicked: Played straight with BFME and BFMEII, averted with The Rise of the Witch-king, being the story of the Witch-king of Angmar.
+• Played straight with BFME and BFMEII, averted with The Rise of the Witch-King, being a prequel telling the story of the Witch-King of Angmar.

-• Plunder: Éomer has a skill which make the player controlling him gain money when he or allied units near him destroy enemy units and buildings, Isengard Hero Lurtz unlocks the same power at level 6.
+• Plunder: Éomer has a skill which make the player controlling him gain money when he or allied units near him destroy enemy units and buildings.
+The Isengard Hero Lurtz unlocks the same power at level 6.
 Evil factions have a general skill which has the same effect, but for every unit of the player.

 • Plot Armor: You might think Faramir would be weaker than Boromir, being the younger brother.
-And Gimli weaker than his father Gloin.
+And Gimli weaker than his father, Glóin.
 But Faramir and Gimli are more important to the plot of Lord of the Rings, therefore they are higher-level heroes.
 Averted with Legolas and his father Thranduil; Thranduil is worth more, though Legolas is arguably more useful.

 • Proud Warrior Race Guy: Every Dwarf.